monistdavid/human-books/Citation/Response Generation with Context-Aware Prompt Learning/Response Generation with Context-Aware Prompt Learning.md

 Summary
 ===============
 Author is trying to find a new method to generate response given a dialogue context.
+By stating the question of finetune, P-tuning and soft tokens (Prefix) problems, separately, author provides a new prompt-tuning method, called dynamic prompt learning for context-aware prompt adaptation.
+The new method uses context to further improve the performance of prompt-tuning method.
+The automatic test and human evaluation show that the new method surpass SOTA method (Finetune)
+The question of finetune is the needing to re-train a huge language model with billions of parameters.
+This is too much computational cost and time-consuming.
+P-tuning is to manually add prompt to let the language model generate the rest of the sentence